 In the organized sector, more than 60% of bookings are done online, just 2 days in advance.

 The GST council`s rate cut on from 28% to 18% for upscale hotels, and from 18% to 12% for mid-scale is expected to be a major growth driver for hotel industry in India in coming years.
-The GST revision had a positive effect so far and in Jan-Nov 2019 period foreign tourist arrival in India grew by 3.2% amounting to 9.7 Million travellers.

 THE METEORIC RISE OF OYO